ac203/CMPE363-FINAL-PROJECT-TEAM9/README.md

 ### Speech

 To hear how the translated word/sentence sounds we added Speech from Cognitive Services to our app.
-We went with the RESP-API option.
+We went with the REST-API option.
 First, we get the Authorization Token which includes the 64 Bytes Bearer code.
 This header is required in the request.
 In the body part we put our xml which defines the language and the voice of the speaker.
 We also add here the text we want to be spoken.
 As a response we get a .wav file, which we include in our basic audio player.

 ### Computer Vision